 Some of the real charm of the Swan Valley is off the main roads.
 Here you’ll find the small, family establishments whose wineries are often a labour of love rather than a commercial enterprise.

-Most of these smaller wineries boast a casual ambiance that feels like you’re among friends.
-Best of all you get to chat with the wine growers themselves.
+Most of these smaller wineries boast a casual ambience that feels like you’re among friends.
+Best of all you get to chat with the winegrowers themselves.

 Harris Organic is the Swan Valleys first certified organic winery.
 Affable owner, Duncan Harris will happily guide you through his range of wine including the awarded Vintage Shiraz.
 It’s not all about the wine either, while you’re there try the certified organic vodka made with grapes.

 Fig Tree Estate has a small but unique range of wines.
-The cellar door was opened in 2014 and all wines at Fig Tree Estate are made using traditionally handcrafted techniques.
+The cellar door was opened in 2014 and all wines at Fig Tree Estate are made using traditional handcrafted techniques.